What Is the Difference Between Propane and Natural Gas?

 Transportation Infrastructure and Storage

-One of the most profound differences between propane and natural gas is their transportation and storage methods, which are determined by their natural state.
+One of the most profound differences between propane, LPG and natural gas is their transportation and storage methods, which are determined by their natural state.

 After processing, propane is pressurized and compressed into a liquid that’s stored in underground pipelines with controlled conditions at production and distribution sites.
 Propane is more portable than natural gas because the compressed liquid is distributed through a network of pipelines, barges, tractor-trailers, railcars and tanker trucks.